 Federated Search: Federated search is an information retrieval technology that allows the simultaneous search of multiple searchable resources.

 Google Search Appliance: The Google Search Appliance (GSA) was a rack-mounted device that provided document indexing functionality.
 GSA runs as a server inside or outside your network.
 It indexes critical content by “crawling” your company resources (or public web servers) for data so users can locate it using the same search methods offered on the Google Search site.
 This may include websites, file shares and databases.
-Google Search Appliance has been discontinued by Google, and will cease to operate in 2019.
+Google Search Appliance has been discontinued by Google, and ceased to operate in 2019.

 Google Custom Search: Google Custom Search (GCS) is an ads-supported product that provides similar capabilities to Google Site Search, including the ability to build custom search engines for sites or pages, or image search for your website.
 With a few exceptions, the Google Custom Search contains advertising within the search results, as well as Google branding.
 GCS is the replacement for Google Site Search that was sunset on April 1, 2018.